 Earth, wind and fire.

 The most important thing to remember is that home-grown not only tastes fantastic, but is cost-effective and a huge time-saver in the kitchen once sprouting.
-Get on your way with these handy micro-vegetable gardening tips, and you’ll be eating the fruit of your labour in no time.
+Get on your way with these handy micro-vegetable gardening tips, and you’ll be eating the fruits of your labour in no time.